-- Student attendance dips below 80%. - A student has 4 bowel movement/urination accidents in a two week period. (excluding ECSE students) - A student demonstrates an inability to benefit from the care offered by the teacher or whose behavior is detrimental to the other children (e.g., biting, running away, fighting, verbal abuse, inappropriate language, or deliberately hurting another student or staff). - Care of a student may be discontinued if the teacher and the parent(s) cannot establish a mutually satisfactory working relationship. - If there is a threat of safety to the student or of the other students, this may result in immediate dismissal from the program.
+- A student has frequent stool/urination accidents (excluding ECSE students) - A student demonstrates an inability to benefit from the care offered by the teacher or whose behavior is detrimental to the other children (e.g., biting, running away, fighting, verbal abuse, inappropriate language, or deliberately hurting another student or staff). - Care of a student may be discontinued if the teacher and the parent(s) cannot establish a mutually satisfactory working relationship. - Immediate dismissal may occur if the safety of the student or of the other students is eminent.